ahmadghizzawi/online-job-marketplaces-scraper/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -w , --web       The path to your chrome web driver -q , --queries   The files containing the queries you wish to work with -o , --output    The output directory containing the results, pics and the
+  -w , --web       The path to your chrome web driver -q , --queries   The path to the file containing the queries you wish to
+                   work with
+  -o , --output    The output directory containing the results, pics and the
                    failed queries
-  -b , --beg       The beginning point of the query file -e , --end       ending point of the query file
+  -t , --threads   The number of threads you want to work with
 ```

 #### Example